LONDON PEST CONTROL AVAILABLE 24/7

 Intensive cleaning of all known bed bug ‘haunts’ whilst not spreading the infestation from one room to another is crucial if you are to succeed.
 Another very effective treatment to rid your property of bed bugs is through heat treatment.

-We know how distressing it can be to find an infestation in your home of any pest.
-So, if you find yourself at a loss as to what to do, get in touch with us for advice and to arrange a survey.
+We know how distressing it can be to find an infestation in your home or business of any pest.
+So, if you find yourself at a loss as to what to do, don’t hesitate to get in touch with us for advice and to arrange a survey.

-As bed bug exterminators with over 25 years of experience, bedbug infestations are all in a day’s work for us.
-So don’t hesitate to ask for advice if you spot the signs of bed bugs and it is proving beyond control, or you simply want confirmation that those pests you have spotted really are bed bugs.
+As bed bug exterminators in London with over 25 years’ experience, bed bug infestations are all in a day’s work for us.
+So don’t hesitate to ask for advice if your bed bug problem is proving beyond control or you simply want confirmation that those pests you have spotted really are the signs of a bed bug infestation.